jeffreysorgen/golf-club-sensors/activity.md

 ## Finding a simple BLE solution
 Now that we have a [development](#current-development-solution) power solution to untether ourselves from our computer, we can try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
 - First check to see if _test-imu-sketch_ working with the battery solution.
+  - This doesn't work.
+The settings which have been copied from the _RoboCraze_ example are not working without being connected to the computer while it's running.
 - What other smartphone BLE options are out there?
 Is nRF Connect the most common?
 It's Nordic Semi so it seems logical to keep using it.

 ### Combining BLE and IMU commands in the IDE